saintaze/New-York-Times-Article-Page-Clone/README.md

-# New-York-Times-Article-Page-Clone
+# New York Times Clone
-Its a New York times article page clone built with native html and css
+It's a New York Times Article clone built with native HTML and CSS

 ##### Built With